didierbrun/DBPathRecognizer/README.md

 }
 ```

-Note that you can specify a max cost to recognize the gesture.
+Note that you can specify a max cost to recognize the gestures.
 It means that if a gesture has a score greater than costMax, it will be ignored.

 ```
 let recognizer = DBPathRecognizer(sliceCount: 8, deltaMove: 16.0, costMax: 40)